awslabs/aws-orbit-workbench/tutorials/orbit-manifest-guide.markdown

 ***

+***

+#### CustomDomainName

+The default behavior of the Orbit framework is to give you the load balancer DNS name that points to the Orbit landing page.
+This property overwrites that URL with the FQDN you provide.
+Additionally, you will have to create a DNS record that points the FQDN you provide to the load balancer, which you can find in the EC2 console.

+> Syntax: orbit.mycompany.com

+***Required***: `Optional.`

+***

 #### ManagedNodegroups

 Once we have the necessary networking support, Orbit's platform needs compute capacity for running workloads.
 AWS Orbit leverages AWS Elastic Container Service for Kubernetes and `ManagedNodegroups` attribute helps customers declare a list of hybrid style of managed worker nodes based on their workloads.